JoryKlaverstijn/LaMAS_G17/index.md

 </figure>
 ### Start

 When the game starts, none of the players have any knowledge about their own role, or other players' roles.
 Each player gets notified of their own identity using a public anouncement.
-After this notofication, the amount of relations of the agent in their Kripke model decreases, and the amount of acessible worlds from the real world is limited to the worlds in which their own role is equal to their anounced role.
+After this notification, the amount of relations of the agent in their Kripke model decreases, and the amount of acessible worlds from the real world is limited to the worlds in which their own role is equal to their anounced role.

 ### Wolves identify each other